 Passive shielding works in two ways, reflective loss (bounced radio frequency energy) and absorption loss (energy/power absorbed in the shield).
 Both types reduce the transmitting rf signal that would power the RFID chip.

-However deflecting or absorbing RFID signals for banking cards, contactless payment cards at 13.56 MHz is far simpler than blocking security cards and passes at 125 kHz.
+However, deflecting or absorbing RFID signals for banking cards and contactless payment cards at 13.56 MHz is far simpler than blocking security cards and passes at 125 kHz.
 125 kHz requires near field shielding to protect the RFID chip.
-This is why our RFID Cloaked products are a perfect choice because they protect all types of RFID signal.

 Therefore, to protect contactless cards, it is better to choose solutions that block all types of RFID signals.
 RFID Cloaked has developed such technology.
 RFIDsecur RFID blocking fabric will protect both types of cards.
 It was developed and tested in the UK, with testing undertaken at Plymouth University Brunel department and it is manufactured in the UK.